What We Do / How We Measure / Methodology

 Commons

 All Case Flow Measures in Commons represent a key decision made by the prosecutor’s office or the courts on a monthly, quarterly, or yearly rolling basis.
 Since we are measuring how all cases are processed through the system, we do not suppress any data at the measure level, unless they are unreliable.
-Whenever a measure experiences high missigness, insufficient cases to calculate disparities, or missingness bias, a warning is included in the visualization of the data.
+Whenever a measure experiences high missingness, insufficient cases to calculate disparities, or missingness bias, a warning is included in the visualization of the data.

 It is important to note that all of MFJ’s Measures are descriptive in nature and, therefore, users will be able to observe patterns of what is happening.
 However, the tools do not test hypotheses about the reasons behind those patterns or the why.
 When our measures show differences between states, counties, or groups (e.g., racial groups), we make no claim about the cause of these differences.
 The measures are intended to be the starting point of a conversation by helping users ask the right questions when assessing their local systems and by inviting further examination.